At Home in the Pines

 › Strolling along tree-lined sidewalks, actually returning the greetings of those you meet.

-› The enchantingly named potteries — visit the ones that most pique your interest, such as From The Ground Up, Whynot Pottery, Dean & Martin, Jugtown, and Bulldog Pottery.
+› Potteries with enchanting names — visit the ones that most pique your interest, such as From The Ground Up, Whynot Pottery, Dean & Martin, Jugtown, and Bulldog Pottery.

 › Sandhills Horticultural Gardens with their walking trails and huge holly tree collection.

-› The breakfast buffet at The Carolina Hotel — the fresh fruit, Belgian waffles and made-to-order omelettes.
+› The breakfast buffet at The Carolina Hotel — the fresh fruit, Belgian waffles, and made-to-order omelets.

 › Shopping in Southern Pines and Pinehurst amid the quaint shops.